 ASIC may give relief from:

-the licensing provisions under Chapter 2 of the Credit Act
+- the licensing provisions under Chapter 2 of the National Credit Act

-the responsible lending conduct provisions under Chapter 3 of the Credit Act
+- the responsible lending conduct provisions under Chapter 3 of the National Credit Act

-ASIC gives relief by way of individual instruments and class orders.
+ASIC gives relief by way of individual instruments and legislative instruments.

-Individual instruments are made in response to an application by a person (see Applying for individual relief below).
+Individual instruments are made in response to an application by a person (see Applying for individual relief).

-Class orders, also known as legislative instruments, are generally made by ASIC of its own initiative.
-Class orders are sometimes also made in response to an application by a person or an industry association where ASIC forms the view that the relief ought to extend to a class of persons.
+Legislative instruments apply to a class of persons or contracts and are generally made by ASIC of its own initiative.
+These instruments are sometimes also made in response to an application by a person or an industry association when ASIC forms the view that the relief ought to apply more broadly.